asifsalam/asifsalam.github.io/_posts/2015-05-16-R-and-PowerPoint-Part-2.md

 ```

 The film year is in a `span` element.
 The title is an `a` element and there's a link in the `a` element that will take us to the film's page on IMDB.

+Let's create a dataframe with all the elements.

 ```r
 films <- NULL